Skip to content

 • 3” long

-• Heavy Duty Blade
+• Medium-Heavy duty Blade

 • Used by hobbyists, wood carvers, model makers, architects, artists and cosplayers